 Intracellular concentrations of NAD+ decrease from aging as normal cellular functions deplete NAD+ supplies over time.
 Healthy levels of NAD+ are thought to be restored by supplementation with NAD+ precursors.
 According to research, precursors such as NMN and nicotinamide riboside (NR) are viewed as supplements of NAD+ production, increasing concentrations of NAD+.
 David Sinclair, a NAD+ researcher from Harvard, says, “Feeding or administering NAD+ directly to organisms is not a practical option.
 The NAD+ molecule cannot readily cross cell membranes to enter cells, and therefore would be unavailable to positively affect metabolism.
 Instead, precursor molecules to NAD+ must be used to increase bioavailable levels of NAD+.”
 This means NAD+ cannot be used as a direct supplement, because it is not easily absorbed.
 NAD+ precursors are more easily absorbed than NAD+ and are more effective supplements.

 NMN appears to be absorbed into cells through a molecular transporter embedded in the cell surface.
 Being smaller than NAD+, the NMN molecule may be absorbed more efficiently into cells.
 NAD+ cannot easily enter the body because of the barrier presented by the cell membrane.
 The membrane has a waterless space which prevents ions, polar molecules, and large molecules from entering without the use of transporters.
 It was once thought that NMN must be altered before entering cells but new evidence suggests that it can enter cells directly via an NMN-specific transporter in the cellular membrane.

 Furthermore, injections of NMN result in increased NAD+ in many regions in the body including the pancreas, fat tissue, the heart, skeletal muscle, kidneys, testes, eyes, and blood vessels.
 Oral administration of NMN in mice increases NAD+ in the liver within 15 minutes.

-NMN is considered safe in animals, and the results are promising enough that human trials have started.
+NMN is considered safe in animals, and the results are promising enough that human clinical trials have started.
 This molecule is largely considered to be safe and not toxic, even at high concentrations in mice and in a human study.
 Long-term (one-year) oral administration in mice does not have toxic effects.
 The very first clinical trial in humans was completed and the evidence supports the idea that it is not toxic in single doses.